Royal Dog of Madagascar

 The Coton de Tulear shares a similar background.
 The Tenerife also made its way, with pirates and sailors, to Reunion in the Indian Ocean.
 The little dogs, left behind, became the foundation for the Coton de Reunion, allegedly a cotton-coated dog.
 The Reunion dog was brought on sea-faring vessels to Tulear, a trade port in Madagascar.
 Although the Coton de Reunion no longer exists, it is generally considered an ancient ancestor of the Coton de Tulear.

-The Merina, the ruling tribe of Madagascar, were the stewards of the breed.
-Only the Malagasy nobility, wealthy landowners, and colonials were allowed ownership of the Coton de Tulear, on the world’s fourth largest island.
-Thus the Coton was coined the Royal Dog of Madagascar.
+The Merina, the ruling tribe of Madagascar, were the purported stewards of the breed.
+Ownership of "Le Coton de Tulear" was solely reserved for Malagasy nobility, wealthy landowners, and colonials.
+Thus the Coton was coined the Royal Dog of Madagascar in America.

 Another tale chronicles a disastrous shipwreck near the Tulear coast of Madagascar.
 The passengers did not survive, however some of the little companion dogs swam to the safety of shore.
 These small, strong dogs assimilated into Madagascar’s feral dog population.
 Over time, offspring of this association lead to the ancestors of the Coton de Tulear breed.